MastodonC/witan.send/doc/intro.md

 The main steps of the model (represented on the flowchart below) are:

-* two first steps to prepare the data going into the loop,
+* the first steps to prepare the data going into the loop,
 * the loop itself (one round of the loop per year of projection), and
 * the last step of associating the cost to the projections once the loop is finished.